-Brenda Nokuzola Fassie was born in 1964 in Langa, a township near Cape Town.
+Brenda Nokuzola Fassie was born on 3rd of November 1964 in Langa, a township near Cape Town.
 She was named after the American country singer Brenda Lee.
 The daughter of a pianist, Brenda began singing to her mother's accompaniment at a very young age, and already at the age of five, she had tourists paying to hear her sing.
 She already had her first band at this stage, the Tiny Tots.
 When she was about 16 years old, renowned producer Koloi Lebona came from Johannesburg to visit the Fassie's Langa home after a number of Cape Town musicians had told him about Brenda.
 Lebona confirmed their high regard for the young Brenda, saying that her voice was very mature for her age and was ‘the voice of the future.'

 Brenda went to live with Lebona's family in Soweto, where she was supposed to finish school before beginning a music career.
 But when one of the singers of the singing trio Joy went on maternity leave, Brenda filled in for her.
 After her contract with Joy expired she made an appearance on the Blondie and Papa road show before forming her popular group, Brenda and the Big Dudes.
 Her first recording was made in 1983 with the hit single “Weekend Special”, which became the fastest-selling record at the time.
 The song enjoyed great international popularity, and Brenda and the Big Dudes toured to the United States, Britain, Europe, Australia and Brazil.
 Throughout the decade Brenda also established herself as a great solo pop star.
 In the late 1980s she began working with producer Sello “Chicco” Twala, a partnership that proved to be one of the most successful in the South African music business.
 The album Too Late for Mama, which was born from this duo, achieved platinum status in 1989.